First Aid & Defibrillators

 • Loss of consciousness at the time of injury.

-A player with a suspected SRC should have a minimum of 24-48 hours of relative physical and cognitive rest. (ie., minimise physical activity and screen time) before resuming (light) daily living activities.
+A player with a suspected concussion should have a minimum of 24-48 hours of relative physical and cognitive rest. (ie., minimise physical activity and screen time) before resuming (light) daily living activities.

 Refer to the FA Concussion Guidelines for full information.